fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 To remove the line, click on _"Click to configure the prompt and the model"_ at the top of the screen and remove the line from the prompt, then click on the _"Generate summary with..."_ button again.
 Reload the page to restore the line.

-Getting the prompt tight is still an experimental process.
+Getting the prompt right is still an experimental process.
 It goes under the name of _prompt engineering_.
 These are some references to learn more about prompt engineering.

 - [Prompt engineering techniques (Azure)](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/advanced-prompt-engineering)
 - [GPT best practices (OpenAI)](https://platform.openai.com/docs/guides/gpt-best-practices)